webix-hub/docs/data/desktop/uploader_integration.md

 - save the form data via Ajax POST request;
 - (optionally) get response from a form-saving script and use its data.

-**Files** are processed with a script defined as **upload** value of the uploader ([read more](desktop/uploader_serverside.md)) while form **data** is processed with the help of another one.
+**Files** are processed with a script defined as **upload** value of the Uploader ([read more](desktop/uploader_serverside.md)) while form **data** is processed with the help of another one.
-You write both scripts on your favourite language to match your needs.
+You write both scripts on your favorite language to match your needs.

-The Ajax request to send the form is defined as a callback to uploader **send()** method, so yo first get data from uploading script responce and can use it while saving form data.
+The AJAX request to send the form is defined as a callback to Uploader **send()** method, so yo first get data from uploading script response and can use it while saving form data.

 {{snippet
 Scheme of Form Saving